46 Stonegate, York YO1 8AS

 18 August 2017

 The scones served in a Bettys Cream Tea (or Afternoon Tea) are medium in size and fruit in variety.
 They were light, slightly crumbly with plump sultanas and delicious.
-Our only quibble, is that they are always appear to be served pre-cut in half.
+Our only quibble, is that they always appear to be served pre-cut in half.
 We really prefer to cut, or break the scones apart ourselves.

 The delicious clotted cream was served in a small white dish and was just enough for the two scones.